convrz/convers/CONTRIBUTING.md

 # Contributors' Guide
-This guide will help familiar contributors to the `convrz/convers` repository.
+This guide will assist contributors to the `convrz/convers` repository.

 ## Prerequisites

 ### Applications used in this project
 - Design: Lottiefiles & Figma
 - Backend Go & Protobuf: GoLand
-- Frontend: Visual Studio Code or any IDE you prefer
+- Frontend: Visual Studio Code or any preferred IDE
 - Mobile: Android Studio or Visual Studio Code

 ### Go Coding Style
-In this project, we follow the Uber Go Style Guide.
+We follow the Uber Go Style Guide in this project.
 Please ensure you are familiar with the Go programming style as per the guide.

 > See more at: https://github.com/uber-go/guide

-Make sure that:
+Ensure that:
-- Go files comply with the standard Go formatting and style
+- Go files comply with the standard Go formatting and style.
-- Protobuf files comply with the format and use tabs for indentation
+- Protobuf files comply with the format and use tabs for indentation.
-- Files do not contain trailing whitespaces and must end with a single newline character
+- Files do not contain trailing whitespaces and must end with a single newline character.

 Use the following command to ensure your code meets expectations:
 ```
 make lint
 ```

-### Conventional commits
+### Conventional Commits
 All pull requests to the main branch must adhere to Conventional Commits.
 Otherwise, they will not be accepted.

 > See more at: https://www.conventionalcommits.org/en/v1.0.0/